-NPR also offers a “sister” podcast, called “The Indicator,” that’s even more bite-sized, with roughly-10-minute episodes appearing every weekday.
+NPR also offers a “sister” podcast called “The Indicator” that’s even more bite-sized, with roughly 10-minute episodes appearing Tuesday through Friday.
 It provides quick-and-dirty coverage of topics such as the federal budget deficit, the minimum wage, the pros and cons of buying a home, and the economy of “A Game of Thrones.”

 How to Listen

-You can stream episodes of both “Planet Money” and “The Indicator” on the NPR website or subscribe to either podcast via NPR One, iTunes, Google Podcasts, Pocket Casts, Spotify, or RSS link.
+You can stream episodes of both “Planet Money” and “The Indicator” on the NPR website or subscribe to either podcast via NPR One, Apple Podcasts, Google Podcasts, Pocket Casts, Spotify, or RSS link.
 “The Indicator” is also available for the Amazon Alexa smart speaker.

 Best Business Podcasts

-Although he’s only in his early 30s, Pat Flynn has already developed online businesses that earn him millions every year without needing his full-time attention.
-(Flynn backs up this claim by regularly posting his monthly income on his website.)
-His podcast, “Smart Passive Income,” aims to help you do the same.
-It has a following of over 150,000 listeners who either have, or want to have, an online business or side hustle.
+Although he’s only in his 30s, Pat Flynn has already developed online businesses that earn him millions every year without needing his full-time attention.
+His “Smart Passive Income Podcast with Pat Flynn” aims to help you do the same.
+It’s one of the top business podcasts on iTunes, with over 60,000 downloads from listeners who either have or want to have an online business or side hustle.

 How to Listen

 You can play episodes of “Smart Passive Income” directly from the site and view show notes for each episode, including a summary and full transcript.
-You can also subscribe to the podcast on iTunes or Stitcher.
+You can also subscribe to the podcast on Apple Podcasts, Google Podcasts, Spotify, Stitcher, TuneIn, or Overcast.
 New episodes come out every Wednesday.

 Unlike most business podcasts, “The Tim Ferriss Show” doesn’t focus specifically on how to build a business.
 Instead, Ferriss talks to top performers in many different fields to learn the secrets of their success and, in his words, “extract the tactics, tools, and routines you can use.”
-His guests have included movie star Arnold Schwarzenegger, basketballer LeBron James, author Neil Gaiman, and musician Amanda Palmer.
+His guests have included actor and former governor Arnold Schwarzenegger, basketball star LeBron James, author Malcolm Gladwell, and musician Amanda Palmer.

 How to Listen

 You can listen to individual episodes of “The Tim Ferriss Show” on Ferriss’s website.
-The site also provides links to listen to the program on iTunes, Stitcher, Spotify, and Overcast.
-New episodes don’t appear on a regular schedule but pop up every five to 10 days.
+The site also provides links to listen to the program on Apple Podcasts, Stitcher, Spotify, Overcast, Google Podcasts, and Castbox.
+New episodes don’t appear on a regular schedule but typically pop up once or twice per week.

 Unlike the polished presentation of Tim Ferriss, “Stacking Benjamins” deliberately presents itself as goofy and amateurish.
-Hosts Joe Saul-Sehy and “OG” (for “Other Guy”) introduce every show as “broadcasting live from Joe’s mom’s basement” and frequently joke that “you won’t learn anything on Stacking Benjamins.”
+Hosts Joe Saul-Sehy and Josh Bannerman, otherwise known as “OG” for “Other Guy,” introduce every show as broadcasting “live from Joe’s mom’s basement” and frequently joke that you won’t learn anything on Stacking Benjamins.

-Of course, they’re only teasing; in reality, this is an intelligent, thoughtful show that appears on lists of the top money podcasts in Forbes, Entrepreneur, and Inc. The show’s humor and playfulness serve a serious purpose: to help listeners understand all aspects of money and finance.
+Of course, they’re only teasing.
+In reality, this is an intelligent, thoughtful show that has earned recommendations from Fast Company, Kiplinger, Forbes, Entrepreneur, and Inc. The show’s humor and playfulness serve a serious purpose: to help listeners understand all aspects of money and finance.

 The tone of the show is casual, friendly, and entertaining.
 Saul-Sehy, OG, and a cast of supporting characters like podcaster Paula Pant (discussed below) exchange humorous banter as they review the headlines, and “Joe’s Mom’s Neighbor Doug” runs a regular trivia game segment.
 Chelsea Brennan of Forbes describes it as “laugh-out-loud funny.”
 According to the show’s website, its philosophy is “Fun and play beats preaching any day.”